Ain't No Other Man: Live performances

 Aguilera performed "Fighter", "Hurt" and "Ain't No Other Man" at the 2007 Muz-TV Awards on June 1, 2007.
 "Ain't No Other Man" was later performed during the worldwide Back to Basics Tour (2006–2007).
 It was selected as the show's opener.
 The performance was supported by a nine-piece band and eight back-up dancers.
 The tour was preceded by newspapers headlines that flashed across a big screen, such as, "Christina goes from 'dirrty' to demure" and "Christina cleans up her act".
 The performance is included on the video release Back to Basics: Live and Down Under (2008).

 On November 23, 2008, while supporting her compilation album Keeps Gettin' Better: A Decade of Hits, Aguilera performed a medley of her six hits, including "Ain't No Other Man", at the American Music Awards of 2008 held at Nokia Theatre in Los Angeles, California.
 On May 5, 2010, while promoting her sixth studio album, Bionic, Aguilera performed all of her hits on VH1 Storytellers, including "Ain't No Other Man".
 On October 24, 2010, Aguilera was invited to the Justin Timberlake & Friends benefit show at Las Vegas.
 There, she performed "Beautiful", "Fighter" and "Ain't No Other Man".
 At the show beginning, Timberlake declared that Aguilera is "the best vocalist of my generation", "no contest".

 In July 2021, Aguilera performed the song for two nights at the Hollywood Bowl with Gustavo Dudamel and the Los Angeles Philharmonic.
 She also sang excerpts from the song during the 47th People's Choice Awards.
+In November 2024, Aguilera performed "Ain't No Other Man" along with Sabrina Carpenter at her Short n' Sweet Tour show in Los Angeles.

+Usage in media

+In 2018, "Ain't No Other Man" was featured in RuPaul's Drag Race, performed by Kalorie Karbdashian-Williams and Vanessa Vanjie Mateo.
+The song was also used in the 2023 Netflix comedy drama series Glamorous, starring Kim Cattrall.
+During Fox's postgame coverage of the deciding Game 5 of the 2006 World Series, the song was played to a highlight package of winning pitcher Jeff Weaver's performance.